SumitBhawal/Building-Layout-Optimizer/README.md

 ## Conclusion and Acknowledgments

 - Developing the Building Layout Optimizer has been both challenging and rewarding.
 One of the primary challenges was accurately calculating and dynamically rendering the complex layout of the rooms, hallway, and staircase within the defined polygon.
-Managing state and props across multiple components to ensure that the UI is responsive and accurate required careful planning and execution.
+Managing state and props across multiple components to ensure that the UI is responsive and accurate requires careful planning and execution.

 - Another challenge was implementing the formula for calculating rental income in a way that reflects real-time changes in the layout.
 This involved integrating mathematical logic with React state management, ensuring that updates to the layout would immediately reflect in the calculated income.